-6.22 The site response analysis conducted at this early stage using any of the assumptions above will be considered as a 'preliminary' site response analysis as needed for defining the seismic hazard design basis that should be followed later by a 'final' site response analysis to be performed at the finally defined location of the structures of the nuclear installation.
+6.21.
+The site response analysis conducted at this early stage using any of the assumptions in para.
+6.20 should be considered as a 'preliminary' site response analysis as needed for defining the seismic hazard design basis and it should be followed later by a 'final' site response analysis to be performed at the finally defined location of the structures of the nuclear installation.
 It is also possible to defer the site response analysis until the exact location of the structures of the nuclear installation and their foundation parameters are sufficiently well known.

-6.23 If the site is an existing site with operating nuclear installations or a site where the specific type of installation is adequately defined in location and layout, the site response analysis should proceed specifically for such installations.
+6.22.
+If the site is an existing site with operating nuclear installations or a site where the specific type of installation is adequately defined in location and layout, the site response analysis should proceed specifically for such installations.

-6.24 Two approaches can be taken to properly consider the specific geological and geotechnical soil conditions at a site as part of the estimation of the seismic vibratory ground motion.
-The first approach is to utilize GMPEs appropriate for the specific site soil/rock conditions, i.e. using GMPEs that have been developed for subsurface conditions of the type that prevails at the site.
-The second approach is to conduct a site response analysis compatible with the detailed and specific geotechnical and dynamic characteristics of the soil and rock layers at the site area.
+6.23.
+Two approaches can be taken to properly consider the specific geological and geotechnical soil conditions at a site as part of the estimation of the seismic vibratory ground motion.
+The first approach is to utilize GMPEs appropriate for the specific site soil or rock conditions, i.e. using GMPEs that have been developed for subsurface conditions of the type that prevail at the site.
+The second approach is to conduct a-site response analyseis [AKE2] compatible with the detailed and specific geotechnical and dynamic characteristics of the soil and rock layers at the site area.
 The decision on which approach to be used should therefore be made based on the GMPEs utilized for calculating the seismic vibratory ground motion parameters at the site.

-6.25 If the first approach described in the previous paragraph is utilized, the resulting vibratory ground motion parameters at the free surface of the top of the soil profile may be used directly for defining the seismic hazard design basis for the nuclear installation.
-If the second approach is utilized, a step-by-step procedure should be applied as follows:
+6.24.
+If the first approach described in the para.
+6.23 is utilized, the resulting vibratory ground motion parameters at the free surface of the top of the soil profile may be used directly for defining the seismic hazard design basis for the nuclear installation.
+If the second approach is utilized, the a-following step-by-step procedure should be applied as follows: